psychlopsdev/PsychlopsJS/import/doc/reference.md

 Classes
 -------

-*Oblique* elements are under development.
+*Oblique* indicates that the class is under development.

 ### Basic